aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/rgbcolor/alpha/_index.md

 ---
 title: RGBColor.Alpha
 second_title: Aspose.SVG for .NET API Reference
-description: RGBColor property.
+description: RGBColor Alpha property.
 This attribute is used for the alpha value of the RGB color
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.css/rgbcolor/alpha/